awais156-p/NAVTTC/README.md

 # NAVTTC
 This repository will contains the Navttc projects.
+This is the change that i made.